iam-peekay/personal-website/content/posts/2017-08-23_Blockchains-don-t-scale--Not-today--at-least--But-there-s-hope--2cb43946551a.md

 ---
+template: post
-title: "Blockchains don’t scale.
+title: 'Blockchains don’t scale.
 Not today, at least.
-But there’s hope."
+But there’s hope.'
+slug: /posts/blockchains-dont-scale-not-today-at-least-but-there-s-hope/
+draft: false
 date: 2017-08-23T14:40:20.493Z
-template: "post"
-draft: false
-slug: "/posts/blockchains-dont-scale-not-today-at-least-but-there-s-hope/"
-category: ""
-tags: [Blockchain,Ethereum,Bitcoin,Technology,Future]
+description: >-
-description: "The first Bitcoin paper was first released in 2008.
+  The first Bitcoin paper was first released in 2008.
 My excitement about the potential of blockchain technology has been building ever since.

-Decentralized digital currency, once just a far-fetched…"
+  Decentralized digital currency, once just a far-fetched…
+category: Blockchain
+tags:
+  - Blockchain
+  - Ethereum
+  - Bitcoin
+  - Technology
+  - Future
 ---

 ### Blockchains don’t scale.
 Not today, at least.
 But there’s hope.